Home

 Take a look at our Top Tips - essential reading for avoiding pitfalls when buying Crete property.

-The information we’ve put together from our personal experience and those of others should provide you with all you need to make your well considered and informed decision to buy a property in Crete.
+The information we’ve put together should provide you with all you need to make your well considered and informed decision to buy a property in Crete.

 Our Crete Property Guides give details on the real estate agencies, estate agents and property developers throughout the island.
 Covering all the prefectures of Chania, Rethymnon, Heraklion and Lassithi - highlighting property hotspots such as: